-A complex, beautifully balanced combination of fruit intensity, sweetness, acidity and alcohol resulting in a wine of exceptional charm and poise.
-The 12 grams per litre of residual sugar is counterbalanced by the refreshing varietal acidity of the Geisenheim clone; resulting in an ‘off-dry’ elegant wine that is fragrant, delicate yet achieving presence.
+A complex, beautifully balanced combination of fruit intensity, sweetness and acidity, resulting in a wine of exceptional elegance and poise.
+The 19 grams per litre of residual sugar is counterbalanced by the refreshing varietal acidity of the Geisenheim clone; resulting in an ‘off-dry’ elegant wine that is fragrant, delicate yet achieving presence.

 The Isolation Ridge vineyard at Frankland Estate is now farmed using organic viticultural practices resulting in greater depth and concentration to our wines.
 The vineyard sits on an undulating northern and eastern facing slope on ancient duplex soils of gravel and loam over a clay sub-soil.
 Fruit for this wine was sourced from Geisenheim clone Riesling vines planted in 1988.
 This clone is renowned for retaining high levels of acidity throughout the vintage, this providing a natural counterbalance to the residual sweetness in this wine.